 ACTS (Assisting Communities Through Students) is a distinctive program that encourages students to make a Christian response to human needs through service in nonprofit agencies and Houston schools.
 ACTS is committed to providing students with opportunities to address complex social issues, develop leadership skills, gain valuable work experience, and apply classroom theory to real world situations.
-Most importantly, through these experiences, students will be encouraged to make service an integral part of their lives
+Most importantly, through these experiences, students will be encouraged to make service an integral part of their lives.

-Students receive one CLW credit for participation in ACTS-sponsored events published in Community Life and Worship magazine.
-Students can also earn 30 CLW credits upon completion of an internship (see information on next page).
-To sign up, or for more information, visit the ACTS Office (located in the Baugh Center), call 281-649-3034, or e-mail ishaffer@hbu.edu.
+Students receive one CLW credit for participation in ACTS-sponsored events located in the e-magazine, Community Life and Worship.
+Students can also earn 20 CLW credits upon completion of a service learning internship.
+To sign up, or for more information, visit the ACTS Office (located on the second floor of the Baugh Center); call 281-649-3034; or e-mail jshaffer@hbu.edu.